Sister college

-Students belonging to one college can often find accommodation at their sister college should they be visiting the other University; this is especially relevant to Harvard and Yale students during the annual Game.
+Students belonging to one college can often find accommodation and hospitality at their sister college should they be visiting the other university; this is especially relevant to Harvard and Yale students during the annual Harvard-Yale football rivalry.
+The universities of Oxford, Cambridge, and Dublin have similarly maintained an academic relationship for several centuries.

 Ireland

 Secondary schools in Ireland which are run by the same religious order are often referred to as "sister colleges" and enjoy a privileged relationship with one another.
 For example, the Jesuit Belvedere College and Clongowes Wood College are sister colleges, as are the Spiritan Blackrock College and St. Michael's College, Dublin.